 When Cristiano Ronaldo appeared in the USA v.
 Portugal game with his conversation-sparking “Z” shape shaved into the hair on the side of his head, there was speculation it was to honor a young boy who underwent brain surgery.

 The story, which originally appeared in USA Today’s ‘For the Win’ website, claimed that the world’s top player was asked to donate cleats for a charity auction benefitting 10-month-old Erik Ortiz Cruz, who underwent surgery in March for cortical dysplasia.
 But rather than send the cleats, Ronaldo offered to pay the full $83,000 cost of the boy’s brain surgery.

 While Ronaldo “lovers” pointed to the player’s history of donating to charitable causes such as those of children, his “haters” enjoyed claiming that the article stating that his haircut paid homage to a scar incurred from brain tumor removal was a bogus story.

 Cortical dysplasia is abnormal cells in the brain, and epilepsy can be a result.
 In general, epilepsy is when cells in the cortex fire signals when they’re not supposed to.
 This can cause those cells to recruit other cells to fire, and the result is a seizure.
 The only reason to undergo surgery is that the boy’s seizures were resistant to medication.
-He had probably been seizing for a long time.”
+He had probably been seizing for a long time.

 Maybe there is something to be learned here.
-The message was clear from at least one Florida fan, who tweeted a picture of his own brain tumor surgery scar and said it would be great if Ronaldo’s haircut, and this story, raises awareness.
+The message was clear from at least one Florida fan, who tweeted a picture of his own brain tumor surgery scar and said it would be great if Ronaldo’s haircut, and this story, raise awareness.